-In addition, the WCRC Board remains committed to covering 50% of the cost to replace or rehabilitate (when appropriate) local road culverts and bridges that require permits from the Michigan Department of Environment, Great Lakes, and Energy (EGLE) and/or the Washtenaw County Water Resources Commissioner's Office.
+In addition, the WCRC Board remains committed to covering 50% of the cost to replace local road culverts and bridges that require permits from the Michigan Department of Environment, Great Lakes, and Energy (EGLE) and/or the Washtenaw County Water Resources Commissioner's Office.

 These types of structures are usually larger and more expensive to fix or replace.
-This funding source is in addition to the Local Road Matching Program and is applied on a case-by-case basis, as resources allow, and in partnership with interested townships.
+This funding source is in addition to the Local Road Matching Program and is applied on a case-by-case basis in partnership with interested townships.